Brancato Law Firm Criminal Law FAQs

 How do you protect my privacy and confidentiality?

-Confidentiality is the foundation of every attorney-client relationship.
-We protect everything you share with us—conversations, documents, and digital records—under the law and handle it with the utmost discretion.
+Confidentiality is the foundation of every attorney-client relationship and a legal obligation we take seriously.
+Everything you share with us—conversations, documents, digital records, and case strategy—is protected by attorney-client privilege and handled with the utmost discretion.
 We use secure communication systems, including encrypted email and a password-protected client portal, to safeguard sensitive information.
-This level of protection is especially critical in sex-crime and high-profile felony cases, where privacy concerns extend beyond the courtroom.
+This level of protection is especially critical in sex-crime and high-profile felony cases, where privacy concerns extend beyond the courtroom to employment, reputation, and family.
 At The Brancato Law Firm, P.A., you can speak freely knowing your information stays protected.

 What's the difference between expungement and record sealing?